danascheider/sim_legacy_frontend/docs/testing/common-jest-failures.md

 ## Network Request Failed

 This error typically means that there is some kind of error in one of your MSW request handlers, use of an undeclared variable, for example.
-Errors in MSW handlers don't seem to raise what you could consider "meaningful" errors but always indicate `Network Request Failed` when there is any logic error or other issue in the handler.
+Errors in MSW handlers don't seem to raise what you could consider "meaningful" errors but always indicate `Network Request Failed` when there is any syntax error or similar issue in the handler.

 ## MSW Says Preflight (CORS) OPTIONS Request Is Unhandled